atet/mobile_app_marketing/README.md

 ### Marketing Analytics Hooks

-* Stay tuned, data from Google Play Console Statistics dashboard and Google AdMob Console may suffice instead of hard-coded hooks to report KPIs.
+* **Stay tuned**: Data from Google Play Console Statistics dashboard and Google AdMob Console may suffice instead of hard-coded hooks to report KPIs.
 * There are a few KPI's that I am keeping track of:
    * Android device ID, this is unique to each device
    * Session length/count